This post may contain affiliate links. Please see my disclosure policy for details.

 So, the Norwegian government organised a studio in Nobels Gate on the fringes of Frogner Park.

 As promised, Vigeland got to work and spent the next twenty years building a sculpture park.
-This centred around the fountain he had originally designed to stand outside Eidsvolls Plass.
+This is centered around the fountain he had originally designed to stand outside Eidsvolls Plass.

 He called it “Vigelandsanlegget” or the Vigeland Sculpture Arrangement.
 It eventually evolved into 212 bronze and granite statues that circulated around a huge central monolith covered in humans!